-- users and non-users of rail who would require support when travelling by train; - Fulfilment of and satisfaction with the Passenger Assist Service.
+- Fulfilment of and satisfaction with the Passenger Assist Service.
 Over 4000 recent users of Passenger Assist were surveyed to understand more about typical users of the service, their experiences, needs and preferences; and - Passenger experiences of Turn-up-and-go services across Great Britain.
 Members of the public were asked to act as mystery shoppers by seeking assistance to travel without having booked this in advance.
-This resulted in 318 mystery shops, covering all operators and the majority of Network Rail managed stations. - 1.11.
-This large-scale passenger research exercise found that: - Awareness of the ability to get assistance with rail travel is low: for instance, 70% of potential Passenger Assist users had not heard of the scheme or knew nothing about it, but 60% of those who had never used it reported they would be likely to use it now they know of its existence.
-This represents both an opportunity and a challenge for train and station operators;

-- There is broad satisfaction with assisted travel, with 85% of Passenger Assist users being satisfied or very satisfied, but users' requirements are not always met which impacts confidence with using the service; with one in five users not receiving the full range of assistance they had booked, there is room for improvement in the reliability of Passenger Assist; and - In general, staff were found to be happy to assist passengers whether they had booked in advance or not roughly four out of five passenger interactions with staff were deemed positive.
-However, travellers with hidden disabilities were less likely to be identified as requiring assistance and were less likely to receive the service required. - 1.12.
-The research provided us with a robust evidence base to draw upon in identifying where arrangements for Assisted Travel can be strengthened.
-We therefore undertook a consultation "Improving Assisted Travel" between 15 November 2017 and 2 February 2018, which sought views in four key areas for improving that assistance:
+This resulted in 318 mystery shops, covering all operators and the majority of Network Rail managed stations. - 1.11 This large-scale passenger research exercise found that: - Awareness of the ability to get assistance with rail travel is low: for instance, 70% of potential Passenger Assist users had not heard of the scheme or knew nothing about it, but 60% of those who had never used it reported they would be likely to use it now they know of its existence.
+This represents both an opportunity and a challenge for train and station operators; - There is broad satisfaction with assisted travel, with 85% of Passenger Assist users being satisfied or very satisfied, but users' requirements are not always met which impacts confidence with using the service; with one in five users not receiving the full range of assistance they had booked, there is room for improvement in the reliability of Passenger Assist; and - In general, staff were found to be happy to assist passengers whether they had booked in advance or not roughly four out of five passenger interactions with staff were deemed positive.
+However, travellers with hidden disabilities were less likely to be identified as requiring assistance and were less likely to receive the service required. - 1.12 The research provided us with a robust evidence base to draw upon in identifying where arrangements for Assisted Travel can be strengthened.
+We therefore undertook a consultation "Improving Assisted Travel" between 15 November 2017 and 2 February 2018, which sought views in four key areas for improving that assistance: - how passenger awareness of Assisted Travel might be increased; - what action could be taken to improve the reliability of assistance; - how training for train and station operator staff could be strengthened; and - how we could strengthen our monitoring of Assisted Travel further.

-12 http://orr.gov.uk/rail/consumers/consumerconsultations/improving-assisted-travel-consultation
+12 http://orr.gov.uk/rail/consumers/consumer-consultations/improving-assisted-travel-consultation